ahmedriad1/spotify-clone-graphql/readme.md

 ## Todo

+-   Why do we need copy migrations to docker?
 -   ArticleService.updateArticle() Updating tags does not working check it later
 -   window logger separator (wait 5 sec if no log render line)
 -   Pass session user id to DataLoader (to prevent create multiple times service)